NamanKr24/Data-Science-and-MLOps-Landscape/README.md

 ## Usage

-To explore the insights gained from this project, please refer to the Insights R Markdown file in the project and render it.
-In this file, I have discussed all the relevant information that I gained from this project about ongoing trends in data science and machine learning.
-The output will be an html document which contains all the insights and the plots embedded within it.
+To explore the insights gained from this project, please refer to the Insights HTML file in the project and render it.
+In this file, I have discussed all the relevant information that I gained from this project about ongoing trends in data science and machine learning with the generated plots embedded in it.